RebRut03/School_District_Analysis/README.md

   - School performance based on the budget per student
   - School performance based on the school size
-  - School performance based on the type of school

-According to Maria, the school board notified her and her supervisor of the following:
+  - School performance based on the type of school According to Maria, the school board notified her and her supervisor of the following:

-> ...The students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
-Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
-She has asked you to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
+> "...The students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered..."

-Specifially for this portion of the project, Maria would like the deliverables to repeat the school district analysis, replacing the math and reading scores and a report to describe how these changes affected the overall analysis.
+Specifially for this portion of the project, Maria would like the deliverables to include a repeat of the school district analysis, replacing the math and reading scores for Thomas High School ninth graders with NaNs and a report to describe how these changes affected the overall analysis.

 ## Results:
 - Using bulleted lists and images of DataFrames as support, address the following questions.
 There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data (10 pt).